thachck/tube.vim/README.md

 Set this variable to 1 to enable selection expansion.
 Every `@` character inside commands will be replaced with the current selection.
 In order to get the current selection you must use a Tube command the way you usually do with vim
-commands: `:'<,'>Tube command`.
+commands: `:'&lt;,'&gt;Tube command`.
 If no selection is found, then the current line is taken.